Traditional Enterprise Application to the Azure Cloud, managed via Farmer

 2. Using the dotnet SDK, create a new console application: dotnet new console -lang F#.

-3. Install FAKE (which will be using to deploy the database) and Farmer:
+3. Install FAKE (which will be used to deploy the database) and Farmer:

 dotnet add package Farmer